zamronypj/Prack/README.md

 ## How to build:

-Copy compiler configuration if this is first time build by running
+Copy compiler configuration if this is first time build

 ```
 $ ./tools/config.setup.sh
 ```

-Run
+To build, run

 ```
 $ ./build.sh